datascientest-fastAPI-project-group-25/fastAPI-project-release/README.md

 ## Prerequisites

-Before you begin, run the initialization script to check and install required tools:
+The project uses several tools that will be automatically checked and installed as needed.
+To begin:

 ```bash
 make init
 ```

+This command will:
+1. Detect your operating system (macOS, Linux, or Windows)
+2. Install Bun (JavaScript/TypeScript runtime) if not present
-This will check for and help you install:
+3. Check for and help you install other required tools:
-- Bun (JavaScript/TypeScript runtime)
    - Git (Version control)
    - Docker (Container runtime)
    - Kubectl (Kubernetes CLI)
    - k3d (Local Kubernetes)
    - Helm (Kubernetes package manager)

+The initialization process is platform-aware and will provide appropriate installation instructions for your system.

 For macOS users with Homebrew, you can install all required tools with:
 ```bash